Englishness is a Moving Target, Chris Alton

 Chris's work addresses the interconnected nature of prevailing social, political, economic and environmental conditions.
 In 2012, he founded English Disco Lovers (EDL), an anti-fascist, pro-disco group, which looked to reclaim the EDL acronym of the English Defence League.
 Drawing upon the history and etymology of disco, as a site of musical resistance, he redeployed the genre in opposition to a contemporary iteration of fascism.

 ‘The English Disco Lovers' deployment of wit and fun as weapons against belligerent xenophobia is a fine tribute to disco's subversive utopian vision.’

 Dorian Lynskey, The Guardian, Feb 2013.

-Other recent projects include What Mortals Henceforth Shall Our Power Adore, a video essay on the trident as a cypher for colonial intent, drawing connections between classical mythology, colonialism, nuclear weapons and contemporary tax avoidance.
+Other recent projects include What Mortals Henceforth Shall Our Power Adore, a video essay that frames the trident as a symbol of colonial intent.
+The work draws connections between classical mythology, colonialism, nuclear weapons and contemporary tax avoidance.

-Englishness is a Moving Target brings together these key practices, alongside a selection of old and new artworks produced over the last 9 years.
-The exhibition probes the unfixed nature of Englishness, asking questions of our collective history and values.
+Englishness is a Moving Target brings together these key projects, alongside a selection of artworks produced over the last 9 years.
+The exhibition probes the unfxed nature of Englishness, asking questions of our collective history, values, and symbols.